NPAW/avplayer-adapter-ios/README.md

-//Once you have your player, plugin and dnaClient initialized you can set the adapter self.plugin.fireInit() self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerP2PAdapter(dnaClient: dnaClient, andPlayer: player))
+//Once you have your player, plugin and dnaClient initialized you can set the adapter self.plugin.fireInit() self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerStreamrootAdapter(dnaClient: dnaClient, andPlayer: player))

 ...